alignmmbench/AlignMMBench/README.md

 ## 💻 Evaluate your model

 **Step 0**
-Download AlignMMBench data from [here](https://huggingface.co/datasets/THUDM/AlignMMBench), and CritiqueVLM model file from [here](https://drive.google.com/file/d/1YiOs4Tmh_DfMsuYHb2Ij53lSud9XSpUJ/view).
+Download AlignMMBench data from [hidden], and CritiqueVLM model file from [hidden].

+> Due to the requirements of double-blind review, we have hidden the download links for the data and models.
+They will be made public after the review process is completed.

 **Step 1**
 Infer your model on AlignMMBench and get your model responses in `.jsonl` format like this: